1. Home

 Wardrobe

-Neutral or dark shades to create a more subtle, serious look.
+• Wear neutral or dark shades to create a serious and dramatic effect.

-Controlled lighting with a neutral backdrop for dramatic effect.
+• Controlled, moody lighting with a neutral or darker backdrop for a dramatic feel.

 Now that we know the difference between commercial vs. theatrical headshots, let us look at the roles in shaping your career.